 But while many people have seen one here or there, far fewer people know this dog breed’s actual name, the Hungarian Puli.

 Or exactly how to pronounce it (“pooh-lee”, if you were wondering!).
+The plural of this name is Pulik (“pooh-lick”).

 In 2017, a Puli dressed up as a mop for Covington, Kentucky’s annual Paw-rade, and her brilliant costume went viral, delighting viewers across the globe.
+This reignited the wider public’s interest for the breed.

 The Puli Hungarian sheepdog sure doesn’t look like a working dog breed when you first meet one that is sporting a full long adult corded coat!